Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Estimation

 \subsection{Special instances}

 To demonstrate the versatility of our model, we present a few special cases.
-Even if some of these settings are simpler than the motivating neuroimaging application, the proposed method still provides an innovative approach to analyzing such data.
+Although some of these settings are simpler than the motivating neuroimaging application, the proposed method still provides an innovative approach to analyzing such data.

 \begin{itemize}

 \item In situations where $y_i \in \mathcal{M}$, meaning our imaging data are manifold-valued observations without a temporal dimension, Algorithm~\ref{alg:asymmetric_sparse_fun_cca} can be adapted by using tangent-space PCA \parencite{marron2021object} rather than RFPCA, similar to the setting considered in \textcite{kim2014canonical}.
 This model is especially useful for studying static connectivity networks.